NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 * `firmware/quad_firmware/quad_firmware.ino` will hold the firmware (i.e., flight control software) for your quadcopter
 * `firmware/remote_firmware/remote_firmware.ino` will hold the code for your remote control.

-### Run a Test Program On the Remote

-The Remote has a builtin USB-to-serial converter that allows it to program the microcontroller on the remote.
-It can also program the FCB via a cable.
-The programmer target is controlled by the `quad/RC` switch at the top of the remote.

-* Plug your USB cable into the the remote.
-* Set the the RC/Quad switch to 'RC'
-* Open up `File->Examples->01.Basics->Blink`.
-* Compile and download to the remote.
-* One of the LEDs on the board will start blinking.
-* Open up `File->Examples->01.Basics->AnalogReadSerial`, and run it.
-* Then, open `Tools->Serial Monitor`.
-You should find it printing a number at you.
-Moving the right stick on your remote should cause it to change.

 ### Arduino Troubleshooting

 Programming Arduino microcontrollers can be a temperamental process.
 If you get an error while programming the board, there are many different things you can try to make it work (some of whi